 Candy Bar Halo Top- 360 calories per pint

-I came in with high hopes for this one and I wasn’t disappointed.
+I came in with high hopes for the Candy Bar Halo Top and I wasn’t disappointed.
 This one was the most chocolatey of the new flavors and it had lots of candy pieces.
 We felt like the “candy bar” this pint was supposed to resemble was probably a Snickers.
 (The peanut pieces led us down that path.)
-To me, this one tasted the most like “regular” ice cream, thanks to all the mix ins.
-This was my #1 pick and Carin’s #2 pick.
+To me, this one tasted the most like “regular” ice cream, thanks to all the mix-ins.
+Candy Bar Halo Top was my #1 pick and Carin’s #2 pick.

 So how do these compare to all the other Halo Top flavors?